another2020githubuser/thepyphone/README.md

 ## VNC Friendly
 The PyPhone works great over VNC.
 I typically connect from my Ubuntu Desktop to the PyPhone.
 A side benefit of this is I can type my SMS on my Desktop keyboard.
 I can type far faster on a full size keyboard than on a mobile phone keyboard.
 ## Code Status
 Production stable.
 I use this as my daily driver and I have for over a year.
-I reboot the phone every few months.
 ## International Usage
 The PyPhone has been tested and confirmed to work in multiple contintents including North and South America and Europe.
 I used it to do to my US business while I was abroad.
 The PyPhone appears to be physically located in the United States no matter where you are located in the world.
 ## The Code